Pet Bird Care - The Basics:

 Chop is also a popular addition and can be created with a mixture of chopped vegetables and cooked whole grains.

-Seeds should be limited to training treats except for the small birds such as finches, budgies and cockatiels which should have a 50% seed diet.
+Seeds should be limited to training treats except for the small birds such as finches, budgies, and cockatiels, which should have a 50% seed diet.

 Clean sprouted seeds can also be offered and are a good way of introducing greens to the stubborn eater.
 See SproutPeople.org for good sprouting information.